PelionIoT/mbl-docs/Docs/Reqs_and_env/mbl_cli.md

 #### Build

-Build an Mbed Linux OS application from a source directory:
+Build an Mbed Linux OS application from a source directory: <!--So the application, not the image?
+This is for people who already have the image on their device?-->

 ```bash
 $ mbl-cli build [source] [path]